How schools can get value for money, avoid fees and find local agencies who complete thorough background and safeguarding checks.

 They can help you save money by consolidating all your spending and dealing with only one company.
 They can be good for large schools, or groups of schools, who need many temporary staff.

-There are two types of managed service providers:
+There are 2 types of managed service providers:

 - master vendor managed service providers – these can supply workers they employ and workers from other agencies